Wotcnt/Polyrifringence-Engine/README.md

 >
 > manifest_validator.py passes all hashes
 >
-> Phase Trace Viewer opens in browser
+> Phase-Trace Viewer opens in browser
 >
 > Once these checks pass, the environment is fully initialized and ready for benchmark execution or Codex Canon integration.